 Absolutely.
 It sounds like you really saw Audible as one of those life-changing opportunities.
 What made it so interesting to you?

-As an immigrant, I’ve always had a love for books because they were my way to escape.
+I’ve always had a love for books because they were my way to escape.
 I was referred to Audible by a friend because of this love, and when I did some research on Audible prior to my interview, I found a lot of great information about the culture.
 Once I got the role, I really dove into our culture of storytelling and listening to Audio stories.

 Especially now, I deeply appreciate and respect the culture at Audible.
 There is a lot of flexibility and support.
 It’s really an indescribable type of culture that is so supportive of growth and movement.